-Cannabis Packaging Today
+Cannabis Packaging Issues Today

 The cannabis packaging industry, as a whole, is facing unprecedented packaging demands.
 Rarely before has a product had so many uses or come in so many packaging formats.
 This creates several roadblocks when it comes to developing child-resistant packaging, catering to consumer needs and creating a safer market as the industry grows.

-Child-resistant Cannabis Packaging and Sustainability Collide
+Child-Resistant Cannabis Packaging and Sustainability Collide

 Cannabis packaging must be strong enough to be child-resistant as required by legislation but balancing safety with sustainability is difficult.

 Plastic is frequently used for packaging for its strength, but it is not as environmentally friendly as some other materials.
 Packaging choices for the cannabis industry are limited and finding packaging with a low carbon footprint can be difficult.